 Beers to Try: ENIAC Mosaic IPA, Helles Lager, Galaxy Juicy IPA, Peanut Butter Cream Stout.

 Seapine Brewing Company

-Opened in 2012 by Drew Colpitts and Adam Smith, Seapine Brewing Company has a small tasting room in SODO where they offer their beers in growlers, pints, half-pints and tasters.
+Started in 2011 by Drew Colpitts and Adam Smith, Seapine Brewing Company has a brewery and taproom in Sodo where they offer their beers in growlers, pints, half-pints and tasters.
 They have an IPA or two on their regular rotation, along with a hefeweizen and milk stout.